Castro District, San Francisco: Location

 San Francisco's gay village is mostly concentrated in the business district that is located on Castro Street from Market Street to 19th Street.
 It extends down Market Street toward Church Street and on both sides of the Castro neighborhood from Church Street to Eureka Street.
 Although the greater gay community was, and is, concentrated in the Castro, many gay people live in the surrounding residential areas bordered by Corona Heights, the Mission District, Noe Valley, Twin Peaks, and Haight-Ashbury neighborhoods.
 Some consider it to include Duboce Triangle and Dolores Heights, which both have a strong LGBTQ presence.

 Castro Street, which originates a few blocks north of the Castro Street Business District at the intersection of Divisadero and Waller Streets, runs south through Noe Valley, crossing the 24th Street business district and ending as a continuous street a few blocks farther south as it moves toward the Glen Park neighborhood.
 It reappears in several discontinuous sections before ultimately terminating at Chenery Street, in the heart of Glen Park.

 History

 The Castro is named after José Castro, a Californio politician who served as Governor of Alta California.

-Castro Street was named after José Castro (1808–1860), a Californian leader of Mexican opposition to U.S. rule in California in the 19th century, and alcalde of Alta California from 1835 to 1836.
+Castro Street was named after José Castro (1808–1860), a locally influential Mexican general and statesman who briefly held the title of alcalde of Alta California from 1835 to 1836.
 The neighborhood known as the Castro, in the district of Eureka Valley, was created in 1887 when the Market Street Railway Company built a line linking Eureka Valley to downtown.